Make your copy understandable to all, not just the few who “get it.”

 Certainly, the medical profession operates according to a wide glossary of terms the average person likely isn’t familiar with.
 Here, if you simplify the complex information by using jargon to introduce a concept, product or procedure, clarify it with a simple definition.

-For example, if you’re writing a description of a facility specializing in the treatment of traumatic brain injury, write “[Healthcare Facility X] specializes in diffuse axonal frontal lobe traumatic brain injury (damage to both sides of the brain around the forehead).”
+For example, if you’re writing a description of a company specializing in the treatment of traumatic brain injury, write “[Medical Device X] specializes in diffuse axonal frontal lobe traumatic brain injury (damage to both sides of the brain around the forehead).”

 Again, use the technical term, followed by a simple explanation.
 It shows authority and it shows that you’re not assuming everybody will automatically understand.